 “Why seek ye the living among the dead?
 He is not here, but is risen.”
-Luke 24:5-6 (KJV)
+Luke 24:5-6a (KJV)

 - Good morning friend!
-Today as we continue our study on the final week of our Lord Jesus, let’s imagine and go back to the tomb with Mary the mother of Jesus, Mary Magdalene, and the women who were with them.
-What must it have been like; how must have they felt after Jesus’ death?
+Today we continue our study on the final week of our Lord Jesus’ life.
+Let’s use our imagination to go back to the tomb with Mary the mother of Jesus, Mary Magdalene, and the women who were with them.
+What must it have been like?
+How would they have felt after Jesus’ death?
 What did the empty tomb with the grave clothes represent?

-The women had loved Him, had followed Jesus faithfully.
-His unexpected death was a blow, it was all so difficult to understand.
-But there was only one reasonable thing left to do: anoint the body of The One they loved with good smelling spices in order to bring some sense of dignity and closure to a terrible, heartbreaking end.
-This custom was their final act of kindness, their last symbol of love.
-They had believed every word He had spoken while He was alive, this kind, gentle man.
+The women who had come with Jesus from Galilee loved Him and followed Him faithfully.
+His unexpected death was a blow—so very difficult to understand.
+Only one last reasonable act made sense—to anoint the body of the one they loved with good-smelling spices in order to bring some sense of dignity and closure to this terrible, heartbreaking event.
+This custom became their final act of kindness—their last symbol of love.
+They believed every word this kind, gentle man spoke while He lived.
 How could they have so grossly misunderstood?
-It seemed like a terrible nightmare.
-He had the Words of Life, yet now He was laying dead in a cold tomb.
+It felt like a sorrowful nightmare—He had the words of life, yet now He lay dead in a cold tomb.

-With heavy, broken hearts they meandered their way along the narrow pathway to the grave.
-Having been there 3 days prior, they had witnessed the burial of Jesus, they knew where He lay.
-Tears gently fell down their swollen faces, as memories of the crucifixion flooded their emotions.
-Earlier they had gazed at his broken body and bruised flesh.
-Oh, how different it was now.
-Only a short while ago, they had heard Him speak with such power and love.
+With heavy, broken hearts, they solemnly walked along the narrow pathway to the grave.
+Three days prior, they witnessed the burial of Jesus; they knew where He lay.
+Tears gently fell down their swollen faces, as memories of the crucifixion flooded their minds.
+Earlier, they gazed at His broken body and bruised flesh.
+Oh, how different it was now!
+Only a short while ago, they heard Him speak with such power and love.
 Could they somehow have prevented this gruesome, cruel end?

-Drawing near the sepulcher, the women notice the huge stone; it strangely was no longer sealing the tomb!
+Drawing near the tomb, the women notice the huge stone—it was no longer sealing the entrance!
 Something was terribly wrong.
-Questions feverishly began to swirl around their minds, fear and anguish overpowering their hearts.
-Oh no!
-His body was gone; someone must have stolen it!
-And then they noticed…the linen grave clothes where Jesus had been, almost as if He had slipped out of them while they had been wrapped around His body!
+Questions swirled around their minds; fear and anguish overpowered their hearts.
+They peered inside.
+Oh, no!
+His body was gone—someone must have stolen it!
+Slowly they noticed the linen grave clothes in a pile, where Jesus’ body had lain, almost as if He slipped out of them while they were wrapped around His body!

-“Why seek ye the living among the dead?
-He is not here, but is risen”.
-The Angel’s voice jolted them back to reality.
-Although earlier they had not understood, suddenly the words of Jesus became alive as he spoke, “The Son of man must be delivered into the hands of sinful men, and be crucified, and the third day rise again.”
+“Why do you seek the living among the dead?
+He is not here, but is risen.”
+(Luke 24:5b-6 NKJV).
+The angel’s voice jolted them back to reality and they fell to the ground in fright.
+Although they had not understood earlier, they suddenly remembered the words of Jesus, “The Son of man must be delivered into the hands of sinful men, and be crucified, and the third day rise again” (Luke 24:7 NASB).

-Jesus went to the tomb and was resurrected to make available to us that 100% part of God, his seed.
-He can now live in us!
-Yet as we say “yes” to His Spirit, we must say “no” to our own flesh to embrace the New Life He offers us.
-Ephesians 4:22-24 tells us:
+Jesus willingly went to the tomb and was resurrected to make available to us that 100 percent part of God inside of Him.
+He can now live in us through His Spirit!
+As we say yes to the abundant life God offers us through Christ, we must say no to our own flesh.
+Ephesians 4:22-24 (NASB) tells us,

-As we lay aside our old self (corruptible) and become renewed by the Spirit of Jesus, we can put on the new self (incorruptible).
-It is a miracle: the old person we used to be will fall off, just like the grave clothes of Jesus in the empty tomb!
+As we lay aside our old self (corruptible heart) and become renewed by the Spirit of Jesus, we can put on our new self (incorruptible).
+It is a miracle: the old person we used to be falls off, just like the grave clothes of Jesus in the empty tomb!

 Questions to Ponder

-- Look up Galatians 2:20, and 2 Corinthians 5:15.
-It’s easy to cling or hang on to our dead grave clothes to try to find life.
+- Look up Galatians 2:20 and 2 Corinthians 5:15.
+It’s tempting to cling or hang on to our dead grave clothes to try to find life.
 Romans 8:12 says if we live according to the flesh, we will die, but if we put to death the deeds of the flesh, we will live.

-- Do you find yourself clinging to your grave clothes (self)?
+- Do you find yourself clinging to your grave clothes (old self)?
 Can your dig deep to find out why?

 - Jesus loves you so, so much!
-He sacrificed everything for you, and gave his life so you could enjoy a relationship with Him forever!
+He sacrificed everything for you, and gave His life so you could enjoy a relationship with Him forever!
 Can you truly believe this?
-Why?
-Why not?
+Why or why not?

 - Can you think of areas in your life that have not been given over to Jesus completely?
 Write them down.

-- When we come to the absolute end of ourselves, our flesh (grave clothes) come off and new life, the life of God by His Spirit can come in.
-This requires repentance, a godly desire to desire to turn away from our old ways.
+When we decide to allow our old selves to die, our flesh (grave clothes) come off and new life, the life of God by His Spirit, can come in.
+This requires repentance: a godly desire to desire to turn away from our old ways.
 Then we can ask Jesus (His Spirit) to come in and transform us.
-Just as God breathed life into Adam in the Garden of Eden, so the Holy Spirit (the resurrected Jesus) can breathe LIFE into you today—Jesus wants to help you take off your grave clothes!
+Just as God breathed life into Adam in the Garden of Eden, so the Holy Spirit (the resurrected Jesus) can breathe life into you today—Jesus wants to help you take off your grave clothes!

 “Dear God, I acknowledge I am a sinner.
 Any good in me is like filthy rags according to your standard of goodness.
-I fully believe in Jesus your son who died for me, being the final and perfect sacrifice so I could become your child of righteousness.
-I ask you to come and dwell in my heart as I confess and declare with my mouth that you are Lord of my life.
+I fully believe in Jesus your Son who died for me, being the final and perfect sacrifice so I could become your child of righteousness.
+I ask you to come and dwell in my heart as I repent of my sin.
+I confess and declare with my mouth that you are Lord of my life.
 Thank you for changing me, for delivering me from evil.
 I now want to live a life that is pleasing to you.
-Amen”.
+Amen.”